 the entry will be disqualified.
 All funds are is U.S. dollar.

-The winner of our commercial non-fiction writing competition is "What Is Diabetes Insipidus" selected from applicants that have entered this category.
+The winner of our commercial non-fiction writing competition is "What CPAP masks are used for sleep apnea" selected from applicants that have entered this category.

 Qualifications: Contest open to all writers of romance fiction who are unpublished in book-length fictions.
 COFW recognizes e-books and print-on-demand books as publications.

 - Email your entry and entry form as two attachments in RTF format, to firstname.lastname@example.org.